Database connections

 Creating external (shared) database connections

-To create external database connections, see Externalizing internal database connections
+To create external database connections, see Externalizing internal database connections.

 Linking external (shared) database connections